Cheapest price

 Manchester, in the northwest of England, is a large city that was profoundly influenced by the industrial revolution due to its textile manufacturing, growing in a short period from a small town to become the booming metropolis it is today.
 The main station in Manchester is Manchester Piccadilly, which is also the terminus for trains arriving from the capital.
 Manchester Piccadilly Station is located very centrally in Manchester.
 The city’s central shopping district is easy to get to from the station and is just a simply walk down Piccadilly road until you reach the shops.
 Metroshuttles and trams also leave the station every 7 minutes and provide connections further central as well as to other parts of the city.
 Train connections to and from Manchester Airport are also available from Manchester Piccadilly Station.

 When departing from London, you have various train station options to start your trip from including London Euston and London Victoria.
-When arriving in Manchester, you can end your route in train stations like Manchester Piccadilly and Manchester Victoria.
+When arriving in Manchester, you can end your trip in train stations like Manchester Piccadilly and Manchester Victoria.

-Passengers board the train most frequently from London Euston, which is located around 1.8 miles (2.9 km) away from the city centre, and they get off the train at Manchester Piccadilly, located 0.5 miles (767 m) away from the city centre.
+Passengers board the train most frequently from London Euston, which is located around 1.8 miles (2.9 km) away from the city centre, and they get off the train at Manchester Piccadilly, located 0.5 miles (831 m) away from the city centre.

 Here are some other resources that might have the information you need